Illustration by Victoria Fernández

 7. The historical visit

-One special characteristic of Spain is the great variety of civilizations and cultures who have left their marks here over the centuries: Greek colonies, Phoenician civilisations, Celtiberian settlements, Roman cities, the Moorish castles of Al-Ándalus… their legacies are a part of Spain’s geography, architecture, history and languages — and it would be a pity not to get to know them better!
+One special characteristic of Spain is the great variety of civilizations and cultures who have left their marks here over the centuries: Greek colonies, Phoenician civilizations, Celtiberian settlements, Roman cities, the Moorish castles of Al-Ándalus… their legacies are a part of Spain’s geography, architecture, history and languages — and it would be a pity not to get to know them better!

 8. Spend a day in a museum